 With regards site visitors & contractors – they will be advised to travel to site by public transport, on foot / by cycle.
 Details of public transport will be provided as required.
+Major Tube Stations, Holborn and Tottenham Court Road are nearby and these will be advocated as primary transport routes.

 This will all be done via email at point of our placing orders and for first few occasions with each individual delivery company etc, this will be backed up verbally prior to the delivery.